The spectrum of ultraproducts of finite cardinals for an ultrafilter: Spectrum of the ultraproducts of finite cardinals

 \begin{remark} Note that for the present work it is not a loss to use exclusively c.c.c.
-Boolean Algebras; moreover ones which has a free subalgebra which is free.
-So using only free Boolean Algebras or their completion, i.e. $(K^{\fr(\aleph_1)}_\alpha,\le^{\fr(\kappa)}_K)$; so we are giving for $\bbB$ a set of generators (and the order respects this). \end{remark}
+Boolean Algebras; moreover ones which have a dense subalgebra which is free.
+So using only free Boolean Algebras or their completion, i.e. $(K^{\fr(\aleph_1)}_\alpha,\le^{\fr(\kappa)}_K)$; so we are giving for $\bbB$ a set of generators (and the orders respect this). \end{remark}

 \begin{observation} The relations $\le^{\at}_K,\le^{\wa}_K$ and $\le^{\ver}_K$ and $\le^{\hor}_K$ (the last one is not used) are partial orders on $K$. \end{observation}